-We’re proud to say that Water Babies teachers are among the best-trained baby swimming teachers in the world!
+We’re proud to say that Water Babies teachers are the highest-trained baby swimming teachers in the world!
 Our baby programme is endorsed by England's national governing body for swimming, Swim England, and ours are the only teachers who can obtain Swim England's highest teaching qualification for under 5s.

 Local teachers with world-class training